Cossack Mamay: Ukrainian Folk Icon

 Two main compositional types appear in Mamay paintings.
 In the first, Mamay is depicted alone, sitting on the ground cross-legged, playing a stringed instrument—usually a kobza or bandura.
 The distinction between the kobza and bandura is important: though similar, they differ in construction and technique, with the bandura being more complex and symbolic of the Ukrainian soul.

 In the earliest paintings, Mamay sits against a plain or symbolic background.
-In more elaborate versions, he is accompanied by a horse, tree (often an oak), weapons, personal belongings, and traditional objects like pots, mugs, hats, or bags.
+In more elaborate versions, he is accompanied by a horse, a tree (often an oak), weapons, personal belongings, and traditional objects like pots, mugs, hats, or bags.
 Some versions show him beside rivers or in forest clearings, evoking a deeply Ukrainian landscape.

 The overall tone of these paintings is peaceful—yet often carries a quiet tension, a stillness before a storm.
 The Mamay figure rarely looks directly at the viewer.
 Instead, he appears introspective, absorbed in his music and thoughts.